It’s often the stories that are right in front of us that are the most important.

-When we, at Simit Bhagat Studios, began working on the 21-page Anti-Corruption Impact Report for the United Nations Global Compact Network India (UN GCNI), we weren’t just racing against time, we were also navigating a different kind of challenge: tone.
-From the outset, the UN GCNI team made it clear that this wasn’t to be a typical, jargon-heavy technical report.
-They wanted something more grounded.
+We were not only racing against time when we started working on the 21-page Anti-Corruption Impact Report for the United Nations Global Compact Network India (UN GCNI), but we were also facing a different kind of challenge: tone.
+From the start, the UN GCNI team made it clear that this would not be a normal technical report full of jargon.
+They wanted something more real.
 More human.
-A story.
+They wanted a story.

 UN GCNI’s mission is to promote ethical, sustainable business practices